-As illustrated above, computer vision has come a long way in terms of what it can do for different industries.
+As illustrated above, the technology has come a long way in terms of what it can do for different industries.
 However, this field is still relatively young and prone to challenges.

 Not Accurate Enough for the Real World

-One major aspect that seems to be the background for most of the challenges is the fact that computer vision is still not comparable to the human visual system, which is what it essentially tries to imitate.
+One major aspect that seems to be the background for most of the challenges is the fact that the technology is still not comparable to the human visual system, which is what it essentially tries to imitate.

-In other words, computer vision still lacks the high level of accuracy that is required to function optimally in the real, diverse world.
+In other words, the technology still lacks the high level of accuracy that is required to function efficiently in the real, diverse world.
 As the development of this technology is still in progress, much tolerance for mistakes is required from the data science teams working on it.

 Neural networks used for computer vision applications are easier to train than ever before but that requires a lot of high-quality data.
 This means that the algorithms need a lot of data that is specifically related to the project in order to produce good results.
 Despite the fact that images are available online in bigger quantities than ever, the solution to many real-world problems calls for high-quality labeled training data.
 That can get rather expensive because the labeling has to be done by a human being.

 Let’s take the example of Microsoft’s project InnerEye.
 The tool utilizes computer vision to analyze radiological images.
 The algorithm behind this most likely requires well-annotated images where different physical anomalies of the human body are clearly labeled.
 Such work needs to be done by a radiologist with experience and a trained eye.